-The 2 Pounder Quick Firing Anti-Tank Gun was the most powerful anti-tank gun in the world when it was introduced.
+The 2 Pounder Quick Firing Anti-Tank Gun was the most powerful anti-tank gun in the world when introduced.

 In 1939 the 2 Pounder was the first anti-tank gun issued to the Canadian Army.
 However, Canada did not use it in combat.
 It was replaced by the 6 Pounder anti-tank gun in Canadian and British units beginning in 1942.

 Range: maximum anti-tank 1,000 yards (914 metres)